-The idea that the world’s smallest states, the structurally weakest members of the international system, could act as climate entrepreneurs flies in the face of existing theories of international relations where the long-held assumption is that power asymmetries dominate global affairs, advantaging the largest and strongest.
+The idea that the world’s smallest states, structurally the weakest members of the international system, could act as climate entrepreneurs flies in the face of existing theories of international relations where the long-held assumption is that power asymmetries dominate global affairs, advantaging the largest and strongest.
 Keohane, for example, famously argued that small states only mattered when ‘America’s crusading spirit presented small allies with bargaining influence’ (Keohane 1971, p.
 163) or when large states allowed them ‘to act collectively to help shape developing international attitudes, dogmas, and codes of proper behaviour’ (Keohane 1969, p.
 297).
 However, international organisations (IOs) are changing due to the ‘greater participation’ of a diverse number of states and ‘their increased assertiveness’ (Keohane and Nye 2001, pp. 269, 271, see also Lyne et al. 2009).
 Recent analysis has shown that small states in the European Union (EU) have acted as successful ‘norm entrepreneurs’ (e.g. Kronsell 2002, Ingebritsen 2002, Thorhallsson and Wivel 2006).
-But, it is one thing for wealthy Scandinavian countries to shape international politics by providing aid and engaging in conflict resolution and quite another for PSIDS, who often lack the human resource capacity to represent themselves in international forums (Corbett and Connell 2015), to achieve this level of influence.
+But it is one thing for wealthy Scandinavian countries to shape international politics by providing aid and engaging in conflict resolution and quite another for PSIDS, who often lack the human resource capacity to represent themselves in international forums (Corbett and Connell 2015), to achieve this level of influence.

 The key difference between the 1960s and 1970s literature and more recent studies of European small states is the shift from treating these countries as ‘objects’ in the international system to studying them as ‘subjects’ capable of exercising agency in creative ways (Neumann and Gstöhl, 2004, cf. Jourde 2007, Lyne et al. 2009).
 The nascent and diverse literature on small states in climate negotiations has been at the forefront of these debates.
 The most common strategy small states employ is to create or join coalition.
 Previous studies highlight the role of the Alliance of Small Island States (AOSIS) at the UN (Ashe et al. 1999, Betzold 2010, Betzold et al. 2012, de Agueda Corneloup and Mol 2013), and more recently the PSIDS efforts to draw attention to their unique regional vulnerabilities (Carter 2015, Manoa 2015).
 Capacity-building is important, and can be achieved with the support of external stakeholders such as non-governmental organisations (NGOs) (Panke 2012).
 Aside from practising ‘niche diplomacy’ by prioritising a particular issue on which to focus their scarce resources (Deitelhoff and Walbott 2012, Panke 2012), small states utilise framing to gather international support.
 By shaping discourse leaders can and have used the moral high-ground, scientific evidence, and emphasised their vulnerability to rally NGOs and other states to their cause (de Agueda Corneloup and Mol 2013, Betzold et al. 2012).
 The final strategy open to small states is venue-shopping, but the consensus is that ‘small states often do not have this possibility’ (Deitelhoff and Walbott 2012) due to capacity constraints (Corbett and Connell 2015).
 Our empirical case challenges this view.